Claim your freebie!

-The word “crisis” has been mentioned in numerous places regarding attracting new teachers into the profession.
-As well as many teachers leaving, and others planning to leave, teacher recruitment is a problem in many subjects.
-Numerous teacher training positions are not being filled, with government targets for the last 5 years not being met.
+The word “crisis” has been mentioned regarding attracting new teachers into the profession.
 By 2025 we will have a million extra children in schools, so this doesn’t bode well for staffing requirements in the future.

-According to the OECD, Education at a Glance 2017 research, graduates who come into teaching now can expect to get paid 9-16% lower than other graduates.
+According to the OECD, Education at a Glance 2017 research, graduates in teaching now can expect to get paid 9-16% lower than other graduates.
 It states that “Teachers’ salaries are low compared to other similarly educated full-time workers.
 It is a key obstacle for attracting young people into teaching.”

 As can be seen from the research, done with over 600 teachers, this is not the case today.
 When asked what caused them the MOST stress financially, 14% said bills and living costs, 13% said planning for the future and 19% are most concerned about unexpected emergencies.